-- G. a good-faith effort to use parental assistance before suspension unless the situation requires immediate suspension; - a written notification of a recommended expulsion including the charges against the student and a statement of the right of due process; - I. that victims and siblings of certain felony offences by other students are kept separate from the student offender both at school and during school transportation; - J. controlled public school choice options (requested by March 1st of each year) that are applicable and available to students in the District; - K. access to all educational programs, activities, and opportunities offered by the District without discrimination on the basis of race, ethnicity, national origin, gender, disability, or marital status; - L. notice and due process for parent of public school students with disabilities including an individualized written educational program plan; - M. receipt of ESOL (English for Speakers of Other Languages) instruction and parental involvement for limited English proficient students; - a written request to excuse a student from reciting the pledge of allegiance; - O. access, waiver of access, challenge and hearing and privacy regarding student records of their children; - P. an easy to read report card on a regular basis that clearly depicts and grades the student's academic performance in each class or course, the student's conduct, and the student's attendance; - Q. an appraisal at regular intervals of the academic progress and other needed information about their child; and - R. notification in writing requiring written consent before a student may be transported in a privately owned vehicle to a school function.
+- H. a written notification of a recommended expulsion including the charges against the student and a statement of the right of due process; - I. that victims and siblings of certain felony offences by other students are kept separate from the student offender both at school and during school transportation; - J. controlled public school choice options (requested by March 1st of each year) that are applicable and available to students in the District; - K. access to all educational programs, activities, and opportunities offered by the District without discrimination on the basis of race, ethnicity, national origin, gender, disability, or marital status; - L. notice and due process for parent of public school students with disabilities including an individualized written educational program plan; - M. receipt of ESOL (English for Speakers of Other Languages) instruction and parental involvement for limited English proficient students; - N. a written request to excuse a student from reciting the pledge of allegiance; - O. access, waiver of access, challenge and hearing and privacy regarding student records of their children; - P. an easy to read report card on a regular basis that clearly depicts and grades the student's academic performance in each class or course, the student's conduct, and the student's attendance; - Q. an appraisal at regular intervals of the academic progress and other needed information about their child; and - R. notification in writing requiring written consent before a student may be transported in a privately owned vehicle to a school function.